tezedge/tezedge/baking/mainnet/README.md

 ## Run Baker And Endorser

 _Note.
-For Tezos baker executable from v12.x.x `--media-type json` (or `-m json`) paramters should be added to make it expect JSON RPC instead of new compact encoding_
+For Tezos baker executable from v12.x.x `--media-type json` (or `-m json`) parameters should be added to make it expect JSON RPC instead of new compact encoding_

 ```
 $ tezos-baker-012-Psithaca \